 The Student Service Center, located in the Plumley Complex on the Rome Campus, is open from 8:30 a.m. to 4:30 p.m.
 Monday-Friday.

 MVCC offers more than 90 associate degree and certificate programs.
-You can see all the degree and certificate programs here.
+You can see the full list here.

 No. MVCC is SAT/ACT optional; however, depending on your scores you may be exempt from all or parts of the placement test.
 Learn more.